Streaming binary logs

 Note

-A real application would be developed in an IDE and use something like Gradle to manage dependencies, but for this example, simply compiling the Java is sufficient.
+A real application would be developed in an IDE and use something like Gradle to manage dependencies, but for this example, simply compiling the Java on the Deephaven server is sufficient.

 Create the compilation script which compiles the Java file and puts the resulting compiled code into myClass.jar.
 Copy compile.bash to the server or paste it into a file there.